3 May 2016 - Updated with an offical response from Yakult at the bottom of the article.

 Personally, I aim to eat a wide variety of probiotic rich foods such as sauerkraut (make sure it's raw unpasteurized sauerkraut.
+You can see my best natural sources of probiotics in THIS guide.
 I love the Superkraut from Peace, Love & Vegetables), kombucha, kimchi & kefir.
 When I can't eat fermented foods I will take a quality probiotic supplement such as Thorne Floramend or Now Foods Gr8-Dophilus.

 I am also aware that a lot of people don't eat many fermented foods, which again is why I recommend supplementing with a quality probiotic supplement.

 However, I commonly hear 'Oh I don't need that as I take a probiotic drink (i.e. Yakult) everyday'.
 I cringe when I hear this, why?
 Well, I have 11 reasons why you should avoid probiotic drinks!